srishtisahi/learning-golang/project-notes.md

 and when joining two slices: newSlice := append(slice1, slice2...)

 the ... is used to "unpack" a slice and pass its elements as separate arguments—for example, when appending all elements from one slice into another

+---

+### modules and packages

+a go module is a collection of packages that are released together

+third party modules have remote url paths as prefixes and are imported like

+> module github.com/x/tools

+however system packages don't need this github prefix

+ignore $gopath, it's outdated, and don't put your code in it

+---